mbMosman/js-practice-projects/dom-events-color-swap/readme.md

 ## Details

 1. Create a <button> element on the DOM, you may do this in jQuery, or write it directly in the HTML code.
-Have the button text read "Generate".
+Have the button text read "Add".

 2. Using jQuery, append a <div> element when you click the button.